planttheidea/moize/README.md

 });
 ```

-Please note that you must also set `serialize` to true for this setting to take effect.
+Please note that you must also set `serialize` to `true` for this setting to take effect.

 #### serializer

 *defaults to serializeArguments in utils.js*

-The default seralizer method is highly performant, and covers a number of edge cases (recursive objects, for example), however if you want to provide a custom one you may.
-The value returned from the function must be a valid value of keys for a `Map`.
+Overrides the internal serializer when serializing the parameters for cache key comparison.
+The value returned from the function must be a valid value of keys for a `Map`; it does not need to a string, but should be unique from a strict equality perspective.

 ```javascript
 const serializer = (args) => {